Factbox: Thailand's flood crisis and the economy

 Thailand is also the world's biggest rice exporter and the government has estimated that it could lose a quarter of its main crop due to the floods.
 Harvesting of the crop began in October and the government says output could be 19 million tonnes of paddy rather than 25 million.

-Some Thai rice exporters may be obliged to declare force majeure if the situation gets worse, although none appear to have done so yet.

-Tourist arrivals in the fourth quarter are expected to drop as much as 20 percent below the 5 million target at a cost of about 20-30 billion baht, according to Kongkrit Hirankij, head of the Federation of the Thai Tourism Industry.

-Tourism Minister Chumphol Silpa-archa has said arrivals could be up to 1 million below the government's target of 19 million this year.
+Tourism Minister Chumphol Silpa-archa has said tourist arrivals could be 500,000 to 1 million below the government's target of 19 million this year.

 Don Muang airport, used by budget airlines for domestic flights and by private planes, has been closed since October 25.
 The main international airport, Suvarnabhumi, is still open.

-At least 482 bank branches, including around 200 in Bangkok, have been forced to close.
+At least 428 bank branches, including 137 in Bangkok, have been forced to close.

 GOVT MEASURES